doctest/doctest/doc/markdown/roadmap.md

 - support for running tests in parallel in multiple threads
 - a progress reporter
 - ability to filter not just TEST_CASE names but also SUBCASE names (and maybe tags when they are introduced)
 - doctest in a GUI environment? with no console?
-APIs for attaching a console? querying if there is one? should investigate...
+APIs for attaching a console? querying if there is one? investigate...
 - ability to specify ASC/DESC for the order option
 - command line error handling/reporting
 - ability for the user to extend the command line - as requested [here](https://github.com/philsquared/Catch/issues/622)